AdobeDocs/experiences-by-you.en/help/analytics/analysis-workspace/tips-and-tricks/right-click-tips-and-tricks-for-more-efficient-workflows.md

 This shouldn't be used to completely change your data, and you need to be careful not to hide important rows.
 But it can also be used as an easy way to clean up your data on the fly and to bring users attention back to the big picture.
 This is a great way to easily remove messy and insignificant details.

-I hope you make great use of these tips, and that they help you to save time and deliver more pertinent reports using Adobe's Analysis Workspace!
+I hope you make great use of these tips, and that they help you to save time and deliver more pertinent reports using [!DNL Adobe]'s Analysis Workspace!

 ## Author